-Create message requests the creation of an element of the toolbox.
+Create message requests the creation of an Media Pipelines and Media Elements in the Media Server.
 The parameter type specifies the type of the object to be created.
-The parameter constructorParams contains all the information needed to create the object.
-Each message needs different constructorParams to create the object.
+The parameter params contains all the information needed to create the object.
+Each message needs different parameters to create the object.